Selling or Buying a Home with Solar Panels

 Selling a Home with Solar Panels

 Homes with owned solar panels are valuable on the market.
-On average, a solar energy system can add around $15,000 to a home’s sale price.
+On average, a solar energy system can add around $15,000 to a house’s sale price.
 Going forward, homes with “green” features like solar panels stand to sell for a higher price and at a faster rate.

-However, these benefits apply most regularly to homes with purchased solar panels—not leased systems.
+However, these benefits apply most regularly to houses with purchased solar panels—not leased systems.
 Fannie Mae, for instance, states that leased solar systems cannot be included in a home’s valuation for mortgages, and the Federal Housing Administration (FHA) doesn’t offer much guidance for evaluating leased solar arrays at all.
-If you sell your home before your lease is up, the prospective buyer will have to agree to take over the solar lease, or you will have to pay off the lease before you sell.
+If you sell your house before your lease is up, the prospective buyer will have to agree to take over the solar lease, or you will have to pay off the lease before you sell.
 Some buyers may be deterred by the idea of taking on a lease with several years left on it.

 Before putting your home on the market, review the details of your purchase or lease.
 If you bought your array with a secured loan, you’ll have to pay off the balance before you can sell, while an unsecured loan won’t hold up the sale.
 In either case, you’ll still have to pay off the remainder of the loan—even if you no longer own or live in the home.